20 Audience Relationship

 The front of house includes the box office, lobby, audience seating – basically everything up to the stage.
 A House Manager is generally on staff to oversee things, dealing with customer service, putting out fires, managing access needs, and then letting the SM know when the house is theirs (audience is all in and the play is ready to begin).
 A good House Manager is a gift.
 I’ve seen some great ones diffuse challenging situations with grace.
 Most audiences are wonderful, but as in all customer service work there will be those who are inconsiderate, rude, feel entitled, don’t listen to instructions, or are just oblivious.

 The box office process is also a consideration.
 Now that much is digital, theatres need to think about the ease of buying tickets online and how they communicate with patrons.
 Larger theatres will have some type of customer service management software to manage every interaction and sale.
-Smaller theatres or self-produced work might take advantage of even-based ticketing platforms like Eventbrite, WHOVA, Tix, Stubhub, or Woocommerce (an app for WordPress based websites).
+Smaller theatres or self-produced work might take advantage of event-based ticketing platforms like Eventbrite, WHOVA, Tix, Stubhub, or Woocommerce (an app for WordPress based websites).

 Artistic visionaries, brilliant artists, solid management, an able board of trustees, and inspired fundraising are the dream of every institutional planner.
 Still, without a loyal, committed audience, only half of the performance equation exists.
 Artists and audiences are the only truly necessary ingredients for performance, and an entire industry has surfaced to chase every leisure-time dollar that the American consumer has available.
 Can the arts compete with surfing the internet, 300-plus around-the-clock television channels, movies-on-demand at home and in theatre megaplexes, sports, family commitments, and the joy of a quiet novel? – How to Run a Theatre by Jim Volz (p.
 146)